Before and after remodel

 Patio Renovation

 The exterior of the house carries the same Coastal theme with a dark grey stain and white trim.
+We added crushed oyster shell pathway for that Coastal vibe.
 Read more here on timeless coastal paint colors.

 Before and After- Doors- Windows-Patio Hardscape